JamesMcDougallJr/picky-eater/README.md

 # picky-eater
 An app to help my picky eater decide where to eat

+I wanted to play around with react native, and this is where it led me.
+I didn't end up needing a context pattern.
+I didn't realize how easy react native was!
+And using expo, if I wanted to pay to distribute on the app store it would be very easy.

 # Screens

 ## Initial Screen - Price Selection